-This section explains the excise taxes you may have to pay and the forms you have to file if you:
+This section describes the excise taxes you may have to pay and the forms you have to file if you do any of the following.

-- Manufacture or sell certain products,

-- · Operate certain kinds of businesses, or

-- Use various kinds of equipment, facilities, or products.
+- Manufacture, sell, or use certain products. - Operate certain kinds of businesses. - Receive payment for various kinds of services and facilities.